-Since you paid for that bed, couch or chair, it is your throne not theirs.
-Reclaim it, today!
-Keep your dog off all furniture.
-Make a comfortable bedding arrangement for them, and stick to it.
+Since you paid for that bed, couch, or chair, it is your throne, not theirs.
+Reclaim it today!
 They have to learn to respect your boundaries.

 Ignore their drama when you leave the house.
 If they nip at you, make an immediate correction!
 You do not need your dog’s permission to leave the room or house.
 You are not their possession.

 Set boundaries.
 Keep them out of the bathroom when you need to use it.
-Do not allow them on your lap when you are at the computer, or on the phone.
+Please do not allow them on your lap when you are at the computer, or on the phone.

-Make them earn the privilege of sitting on your lap.
+Make your small dog earn the privilege of sitting on your lap.
 You designate the amount of time they are allowed up there, not them.